-Policy LU-2.3.6: Houses of Worship Places of Worship and other Religious Facilities
+Policy LU-2.3.6: Places of Worship and other Religious Facilities

-Recognize churches places of worship and other religious institutions facilities as an ongoing, important part of the fabric of the city's neighborhoods.
-Work proactively with the faith-based community, residents, ANCs, and neighborhood groups to address issues associated with these facilities' church transportation needs, operations, and expansion, so that churches existing and new religious facilities may be sustained as neighborhood anchors and a source of spiritual guidance for District residents.
-Recognize also that places of worship or religious assembly, and some other religious facilities or institutions, are accorded important federal constitutional and statutory protections under the First Amendment (U.S. Const.
+Recognize places of worship and other religious facilities as an ongoing, important part of the fabric of the city's neighborhoods.
+Work proactively with the faith-based community, residents, ANCs, and neighborhood groups to address issues associated with these facilities' transportation needs, operations, and expansion, so that existing and new religious facilities may be sustained as neighborhood anchors and a source of spiritual guidance for District residents.
+Recognize also that places of worship or religious assembly, and some other religious facilities or institutions, are accorded important federal constitutional and statutory protections under the First Amendment (U.S. Cons.
 Amend.
-I) and the Religious Land Use and Institutionalized Persons Act of 2000, approved September 22, 2000 (114 Stat.
+I) and the Religious Land Use and Institutionalied Persons Act of 2000, approved September 22, 2000 (114 Stat.
 803; 42 U.S.C.
-2000cc).
-311.8
+2000cc) 311.8